Encumbrance

 To keep things simple, items are divided into only two sizes, small and large.

 SMALL: Items that are lightweight and easily worn or carried.
-Small items should be carried in a way that is easily accessible such as being carried in a single hand or stored in a small container like a pocket, belt pouch, scabbard, or holster.
+Small items should be held in a way that is easily accessible, such as being carried in a single hand or stored in a small container like a pocket, belt pouch, scabbard, or holster.

-LARGE: Items that are heavy or bulky enough to reduce the mobility of a character, and must be carried with two hands, slung over the torso, or carried in a large pack.
+LARGE: Items that are heavy or bulky enough to reduce a character's mobility must be carried with two hands, slung over the torso, or held in a large pack.

 TOOLKITS

-Toolkits are a collection of related small items combined for a single purpose that are impractical to track and manage individually.
-For example, a Botanist might require a variety of vials, reagents, and other tools or materials for the collection and testing of samples.
+Toolkits are a collection of related small items combined for a single purpose that is impractical to track and manage individually.
+For example, a Botanist might require a variety of vials, reagents, and other tools or materials to collect and test samples.
 A player can define a Botanist's Kit to include all the relevant items as a single gear item.
 Toolkits can be small or large - use common sense.

 Gear slots measure how much a character can carry and determine their encumbrance level.
-A small item takes up 1 gear slot, and heavier items require 2 slots.
+Small items take up one gear slot, and heavier items require two slots.

 A character's encumbrance level is roughly determined by the total number of slots taken up by their gear.